anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Registrar-enrollment-request is the PER send to the CA by the registrar

 RVR:
-: Registrar-voucher-request is a request containing the PVR sent to the MASA
+: Registrar-Voucher-Request is a request signed by the Registrar, on it's way to the MASA.
+It will contain the PVR sent by the pledge.

 # Scope of Solution